Chirag8023/THM-AdventOfCyber2024/README.md

 # Advent Of Cyber 2024 🎄
-just to remember what was the challenges were about.
+Just a memoir of the challenges

 ## Day 01 (OPSEC)
 We explored a YouTube-to-MP3 website which was installing malware to it's users and we analyze the meta-data of the malware through that we back trace to the attacker's actual identity.